Skip to main content

 Our CASA program belongs to a network of nearly 950 community-based programs that recruit, train and support citizen-volunteers to advocate for the best interests of abused and/or neglected children in courtrooms and communities.

-• Children in care in Washoe County on an average day 2024
+• Children in care in Washoe County on an average day in 2025

-Children in care in Washoe County on an average day 2024
+Children in care in Washoe County on an average day in 2025

 • You can be the ONE we need!